The Invisible Man (2000 TV series): Plot

 The Invisible Man is both an action show and a comedy with buddy cop elements.

-The plot revolves around Darien Fawkes (Ventresca), a thief facing life imprisonment who is recruited by a spy agency that is constantly short on funds, and given the power of invisibility via implantation of a special "Quicksilver gland" in his head.
+The plot revolves around Darien Fawkes (Ventresca), a thief facing life imprisonment who is recruited by a spy agency that is constantly short on funds, and is given the power of invisibility via implantation of a special "Quicksilver gland" in his head.
 The gland allows Fawkes to secrete a light-bending substance called "Quicksilver" from his pores and follicles.
 The substance quickly coats his skin, hair, nails, clothes, and whatever he is carrying, and renders him invisible.
 He can consciously release the Quicksilver, which then flakes off and disintegrates.
 However, the Quicksilver gland was sabotaged at its creation by scientist Arnaud DeFehrn to release a neurotoxin that accumulates in the bloodstream and causes intense pain, followed by antisocial behavior and psychosis.
 The host requires regular doses of "counteragent" to keep him sane and healthy, which is controlled by the government agency.

-Episodes were generally of two types.
-Many centered on cases given to Fawkes and Hobbes by The Agency.
-These usually dealt with assassinations or government experiments that had run amok.
-During the first season, The Agency was given a nemesis agency called Chrysalis which was often behind the week's conspiracy.

-Alternatively, episodes dealt with Fawkes' quest to have the gland removed from his head and/or to reduce his dependency on the counteragent.
-His unorthodox methods included reviving the mind of his dead brother and periodically contacting Arnaud DeFehrn, one of the gland's creators, though these encounters usually ended with one of the two in pain.
-The agency considered the gland too great an asset to remove so Fawkes' personal quest usually brought him in direct conflict with those in power.
+There were typically two types of episodes.
+Many of these were cases that The Agency had provided to Fawkes and Hobbes.
+These mostly dealt with murders or government experiments gone wrong.
+Chrysalis, The Agency's enemy agency from the first season, was frequently responsible for the week's plot.
+Episodes instead focused on Fawkes' struggle to have the organ removed from his skull and/or lessen his dependence on the counteragent.
+His unconventional means included using his deceased brother's intellect to revive him and occasionally speaking with Arnaud DeFehrn, one of the gland's inventors, albeit these interactions typically ended with one of them being in pain.
+Since the agency believed that the gland was too valuable to be taken away, Fawkes' personal pursuit frequently put him at odds with those in positions of power.

 Episodes usually begin with a voice-over by Fawkes who would open with a famous quote and comment about what he was currently thinking.
 The voice over would reemerge at the end of the episode to sum up Fawkes' opinion on the mission or allow him to voice lingering questions.

 At the conclusion of the series, Fawkes had been given a new counteragent that permanently cured him of quicksilver madness — his body having become gradually immune to the standard counteragent — but after briefly returning to his old thieving career and another stint at the FBI, he returned to the Agency to continue fighting Chrysalis.